To report an act of hazing, please contact the Dean of Students Office at 512.245.2124.

 E. Texas State Alcohol and Drug Amnesty Statement

 Texas State is committed to the holistic well-being of its students.
-In an effort to encourage Texas State students to call Emergency 911 in case of a drug or alcohol-related medical emergency, a student will be granted amnesty from formal university disciplinary procedures if:
+In an effort to encourage Texas State students to call Emergency 911 in case of a drug or alcohol-related medical emergency, a student may be granted amnesty from formal university disciplinary procedures if:

 - The student requested medical assistance in response to the possible alcohol or drug overdose of another person;